jorgenem/oslo_method_utilities/README.md

 # oslo_method_utilities
-A set of simple utilities that I have developed while analysing data with the Oslo method
+A set of simple python utilities that I have developed while analysing data with the Oslo method